egoist/poi/README.md

 }
 ```

-You can also set `postcss` option in config file, when it's an `Array` or `Object`, we will prepend `autoprefixer` plugin to it.
-You can set `autoprefixer: false` to disable this though.
+You can use PostCSS config file like `postcss.config.js` or whatever [postcss-load-config](https://github.com/michael-ciniawsky/postcss-load-config) supports. `postcss` option is also available in config file.

-If you want to use PostCSS config file like `postcss.config.js` or whatever [postcss-load-config](https://github.com/michael-ciniawsky/postcss-load-config) supports, please set `postcss` option in config file to `undefined` first.
+Note that we only add autoprefixer when you use an `Array` or `Object` as postcss option.

 #### Custom CSS preprocessors